Available 24 Hours A Day

 You need to discuss your travel plans with your probation officer in advance so he can guide you if you need to seek permission from the court or if his permission will suffice.

-According to the Probation Information Network, generally, you only need approval from a probation officer for shorter flights within the states.
+To get travel permit for probation, according to the Probation Information Network, generally, you only need approval from a probation officer for shorter flights within the states.
 For non-emergency cases, it is advised to give advance notice at least 10 days before the departure.
 However, it is best to give the notice 30 days prior to your departure for smooth court dealings.

 For court approval, you will need your probation officer to forward a formal request.
 Your probation officer will consider several factors when assessing your request, including the purpose of the trip, your compliance with probation terms up to that point, and any risk factors associated with your travel.